-The power amplifier converts a ±10 volt signal from the controller into current to drive the motor.
+For each axis, the power amplifier converts a ±10 volt signal from the controller into current to drive the motor.
 For stepper motors, the amplifier converts step and direction signals into current.
 The amplifier should be sized properly to meet the power requirements of the motor.
 For brushless motors, an amplifier that provides electronic commutation is required or the controller must be configured to provide sinusoidal commutation.
 The amplifiers may be either pulse-width-modulated (PWM) or linear.
 They may also be configured for operation with or without a tachometer.
 For current amplifiers, the amplifier gain should be set such that a 10 volt command generates the maximum required current.
 For example, if the motor peak current is 10A, the amplifier gain should be 1 A/V. For velocity mode amplifiers, 10 volts should run the motor at the maximum speed.

-Galil offers amplifiers that is integrated into the same enclosure as the DMC-30000.
-See the A1 - DMC-30012, A2 - DMC-30016 and the A3 - DMC-30017 sections in the Appendices or http://galilmc.com/products/dmc-300xx.php for more information.
+Galil offers amplifiers that are integrated into the same enclosure as the DMC-40x0.
+See the Integrated section in the Appendices or http://galilmc.com/products/accelera/dmc40x0.html for more information.

 An encoder translates motion into electrical pulses which are fed back into the controller.
-The DMC-30000 accepts feedback from either a rotary or linear encoder.
+The DMC-40x0 accepts feedback from either a rotary or linear encoder.
 Typical encoders provide two channels in quadrature, known as MA and MB.
 This type of encoder is known as a quadrature encoder.
-Quadrature encoders may be either single-ended (MA and MB) or differential (MA+, MA- and MB+, MB-).
-The DMC-30000 decodes either type into quadrature states or four times the number of cycles.
+Quadrature encoders may be either single-ended (MA+ and MB+) or differential (MA+, MA-, MB+, and MB-).
+The DMC-40x0 decodes either type into quadrature states or four times the number of cycles.
 Encoders may also have a third channel (or index) for synchronization.

-The DMC-30000 can be ordered with 120W termination resistors installed on the encoder inputs.
+The DMC-40x0 can be ordered with 120 $\Omega$ termination resistors installed on the encoder inputs.
 See the Ordering Options in the Appendix for more information.

-The DMC-30000 can also interface to encoders with pulse and direction signals.
+The DMC-40x0 can also interface to encoders with pulse and direction signals.
 Refer to the "CE" command in the command reference for details.

-There is no limit on encoder line density; however, the input frequency to the controller must not exceed 3,750,000 full encoder cycles/second (15,000,000 quadrature counts/sec).
-For example, if the encoder line density is 10,000 cycles per inch, the maximum speed is 200 inches/second.
+There is no limit on encoder line density; however, the input frequency to the controller must not exceed 5,500,000 full encoder cycles/second (22,000,000 quadrature counts/sec).
+For example, if the encoder line density is 10,000 cycles per inch, the maximum speed is 300 inches/second.
 If higher encoder frequency is required, please consult the factory.

 The standard encoder voltage level is TTL (0-5v), however, voltage levels up to 12 Volts are acceptable.
-(If using differential signals, 12 Volts can be input directly to the DMC-30000.
+(If using differential signals, 12 Volts can be input directly to the DMC-40x0.
 Single-ended 12 Volt signals require a bias voltage input to the complementary inputs).

-The DMC-30000 can accept analog feedback instead of an encoder.
-For electrical specifications see Analog Inputs, pg 41 and the AF in the command reference for configuration.
+The DMC-40x0 can accept analog feedback ( $\pm 10v$ ) instead of an encoder for any axis.
+For more information see the command AF in the command reference.